MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

 Methods:

 ``get_parameter_store()`` -> ``MHO_PyParameterStoreInterface``
-    Get the current parameter store
+    Get the current parameter store (returns a reference; not a copy).

 ``get_container_store()`` -> ``MHO_PyContainerStoreInterface``
-    Get the data container store (visibilities, weights, etc.)
+    Get the data container store (visibilities, weights, etc.; returns a reference).

 ``get_scan_store()`` -> ``MHO_PyScanStoreInterface``
-    Get the scan data store
+    Get the scan data store (returns a reference).

 ``get_vex()`` -> ``dict``
-    Get VEX/root metadata as a Python dictionary
+    Get VEX/root metadata as a Python dictionary (returns a copy).

 ``get_plot_data()`` -> ``dict``
-    Get plot data dictionary (available in finalize category)
+    Get the plot data dictionary (returns a copy).
+Only populated after the fringe fit completes; in all pipeline categories before ``finalize``, this dict will be empty.

-``get_operator_toolbox()`` -> ``MHO_OperatorToolbox``
+``get_operator_toolbox()`` -> ``MHO_OperatorToolbox`` or ``None``
-    Get the operator toolbox to query/reconfigure C++ operators
+    Get the operator toolbox to query/reconfigure C++ operators.
+Returns ``None`` when the toolbox has not been wired up (e.g. in stand-alone plotting contexts); always check for ``None`` before use.

 6.2 MHO_PyParameterStoreInterface
 -----------------------------------

 ``is_present(path: str)`` -> ``bool``
-    Check if a parameter exists at the given path
+    Return ``True`` if a parameter exists at the given path.

 ``get_by_path(path: str)`` -> ``any``
-    Get the value at the given path (int, float, str, list, or dict).
+    Get the value at the given path.
+Returns Python native types (int, float, str, list, or dict); JSON objects are auto-converted.
+If the path does not exist, prints an error to the console and returns an empty/``None`` object.
-    Returns Python native types; JSON is auto-converted.
+    Use ``is_present()`` first if the path may be absent.

 ``set_by_path(path: str, value: any)``
-    Set a parameter at the given path
+    Set a parameter at the given path.
+Value must be JSON-serialisable.

 ``get_contents()`` -> ``dict``
-    Get the entire parameter store as a dictionary
+    Get the entire parameter store as a nested dictionary.

 Parameter paths follow the convention: